What to Ask Before Hiring a Book Publicist

-Whether you’re an indie author or New York Times bestselling name, hiring a book marketing agency is a smart move.
-A professional book promotion service offers resources and knowledge to publicize you and your book — and maximize book sales.
+Whether you’re an indie author or New York Times bestselling name, hiring a book publicity firm is smart.
+A professional book promotion service offers resources and knowledge to publicize you and your work — and maximize sales.
 However, not all book publicists are created equal.
-You want to make sure you are choosing a company that has a proven track record of success, testimonials from many authors, and experience promoting your genre.
+You want to make sure you choose a company with a proven track record of success, testimonials from many authors, and experience promoting your genre.

 - How do you promote a book?
 How will it help accomplish my goals?

 Some authors will know what types of book PR they want, while others need experts to advise them about which services may be most beneficial.
-Either way, authors need to ask the book marketing company what kinds of services they provide, as well as how they will help you reach your goals.
+Either way, authors need to ask the book marketing company what kinds of services they provide and how they will help you reach your goals.
 Some companies will only offer publicity and media outreach, while others like Smith Publicity will offer that plus much more, including Amazon optimization, social media, and book review services.

 - How long have you been in business?